ARC-OPT/Documentation/tutorials/parameters/whole_body_controller_parameters.md

  - parameter is not empty
  - one of the specified values: ['velocity', 'acceleration']

+## prefix

+Prefix used in the robot description parameter to claim the correct state and command interface names.

+* Type: `string`
+* Default Value: ""

 ## command_interfaces

 Command interfaces to claim from hardware.